-Brushing your teeth is kind of a weird activity, isn’t it?
-Who thought it up?
-Thousands of years ago, Babylonians and Egyptians used “chew sticks,” just twigs they pulled off trees to scrape their teeth.
-Then about 1,400 years ago the Chinese made a brush out of pig hairs shoved into a bamboo handle.
-Soon the Europeans tried horse hair instead — the bristles were softer, and who knows, maybe they tasted better, too.
-Meanwhile, back 2,000 years ago the Egyptians were also rubbing their teeth with a mix of rock salt, mint, ground up flowers, and pepper.
-The Romans were tough guys and decided to mix in crushed seashells and bones to scrub their teeth harder.
-For hundreds of years people tried mixing in charcoal, bread, and ashes from fireplaces.
-So no matter how you feel about brushing your teeth, you can be sure it tastes and feels better than in the old days!
+Who invented brushing your teeth?
+Thousands of years ago, Babylonians and Egyptians used “chew sticks,” scraping their teeth with tree twigs.
+Then about 1,400 years ago the Chinese made a brush out of pig hairs in a bamboo handle, while Europeans tried horse hair.
+Meanwhile, the Egyptians were also rubbing their teeth with a mix of rock salt, mint, ground up flowers, and pepper.
+The Romans mixed in crushed seashells and bones.
+So you can be sure brushing your teeth tastes and feels better than in the old days!

 Wee ones: If your toothpaste mixes salt, seashells, soot, bones and mint, how many ingredients in your tasty paste?